EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning

 \subsection{Uncertainty Quantification Analysis}

-Reliable depression assessment requires not only accurate predictions but also robust uncertainty quantification.
-Since standard deterministic networks cannot express predictive confidence, their reliability intrinsically falters given ambiguous clinical cues.
+Trustworthy depression estimation requires not only accurate severity predictions but also well-calibrated uncertainty quantification.
+Since standard deterministic networks cannot express predictive confidence, their reliability inherently falters in the presence of ambiguous clinical cues.
 By formulating severity estimation as an evidential learning process, EviDep inherently quantifies this uncertainty.
 To validate our evidential mechanism, we systematically analyze the outputs across three dimensions: assessing interval estimation reliability, examining the uncertainty-error correlation, and providing a qualitative case study to illustrate the model's dynamic responses during unconstrained interviews.